Koalas

 At that time, in South Australia, koalas were only found in the south-east side of the state.

-Several national measures were introduced to ensure the survival of the specie.
+Several national measures were introduced to ensure the survival of the species.
 In South Australia, a small number of koalas were introduced to Kangaroo Island, Lower Eyre Peninsula, the Riverland and the Adelaide Hills.

 Since then, koalas have established themselves in SA and their numbers have increased.
 Koalas appear to be adapting to life in the suburbs and negotiate many urban hazards by themselves.
 Learn about protecting and managing koalas in urban environments.